 One of the key obstacles for business growth is need for development of business infrastructure and this remains a priority.
 UN should explore opportunities to provide assistance for establishment of new and needed and improvement of the capacity, quality and attractiveness of the existing infrastructure (storing warehouses, packaging points, collection points, etc.), where the lack of such infrastructure is an impediment to enterprise development and inward investment.

-Support to employment is an area in which UN should be more active; particularly important will be to work on increasing employability with particular focus on vulnerable groups at the labor market (e.g. long-term unemployed, women, young jobseekers and unemployed youth, persons with disabilities, rural population, refugees and stateless persons) through different activities and approaches such as establishment of supporting framework, practical learning and professional training (described in more details in the following paragraphs) In parallel, UN should explore and address structural barriers for women, youth, PWD and other vulnerable groups by addressing the root causes of their limited participation in the labor market and facilitate increase of their access to productive resources, such as tools, credits, land, etc.
+Support to employment is an area in which UN should be more active; particularly important will be to work on increasing employability with particular focus on vulnerable groups at the labor market (e.g. long-term unemployed, women, young jobseekers and unemployed youth, persons with disabilities, rural population, refugees and stateless persons) through different activities and approaches such as strengthening labour market information system, establishment of supporting framework, practical learning and professional training (described in more details in the following paragraphs) In parallel, UN should explore and address structural barriers for women, youth, PWD and other vulnerable groups by addressing the root causes of their limited participation in the labor market and facilitate increase of their access to productive resources, such as tools, credits, land, etc.

-UN in Kyrgyzstan together with the national stakeholders should work on development of actual national system of qualifications, which will provide linkage between market of educational services and labor market.
+UN in Kyrgyzstan together with the national stakeholders should work on development and modernization of the system of occupational standards that will help to match education system with the labour market demands.
 UN should work on appropriate and practical trainings that will increase employability and boost active participation of the unemployed in the labor market.
-Training program should be comprehensive and include pre-employment and on the job trainings and should be designed in close connection with local and regional labor market needs.
+Training program should be comprehensive and include pre-employment and on the job trainings and should be designed in close connection with local and regional labor market needs; this will require improved coordination and cooperation among the key actors..
 UN may become involved in assessing the needs and developing and implementing training programs for migrants.
 The migrants searching for work abroad within integration processes should have a chance of “additional training/upgrading” skills for free and non-discriminated entrance to labor markets.
 Specifically, the Report on long-term plans for economic development of countries-members of Customs Union and Unified Economic Area shows that the priority will be development in the following areas: metallurgic, chemical industry, engineering, energy (coal, oil and gas, renewable and alternative sources), agriculture, transport and infrastructure.
 Thus, training in the system of vocational and higher education should be focused on these segments of the labor market.

-Internal migrants, also by means of retraining and attaining qualification, and professions can have inter-regional mobility.
+Internal female and male migrants, also by means of retraining and attaining qualification, and professions can have inter-regional mobility.

-UN should explore opportunities to establish and enhance access to business advisory and job-guidance services for the vulnerable groups in the labor market.
+UN should explore opportunities to establish and enhance access to business advisory and job-guidance/ career guidance services for the vulnerable groups in the labor market.
 The purpose of these services will be to increase the efficiency of the job matching process; these services could include among other provision of information on available jobs and employment offers, training and education opportunities, advocacy for “decent work” and employment for women, youth and socially vulnerable population groups.
-In addition, business advisory services could include job-search support and guidance for unemployed (focus on vulnerable groups at the labor market).
+In addition, business advisory services could include job-search support and guidance for unemployed (focus on disadvantaged groups at the labor market).